 Scientific Foundations: Double-Entry Bookkeeping

 Each journal entry reflects this equation by recording the dual effects of a transaction.
-For example, if a company borrows money from a bank, the cash account (an asset) increases, and the loan payable account (a liability) also increases.
+As an example, if a company borrows money from a bank, the cash account (an asset) increases, and the loan payable account (a liability) also increases.
 The debit side of the entry represents the increase in cash, while the credit side represents the increase in loan payable.
 This ensures that the accounting equation remains balanced.

 History of Journal Entries